mindsbackyard/galvanic-test/Readme.md

         assert_eq!(3*2, 6);
     }

-    // attributes can still be applied as for functions
+    // attributes can usually be applied as for functions, e.g., #[should_panic(expected = "...")] is curently not supported
     #[should_panic]
     test another_test() {
         assert_eq!(calc(3,2), 7);